Reduce belly fat with Moong dal

 Here are some amazing health benefits of this seemingly humble but highly nutritious dal:

 - Rich in Folic Acid- It helps maintain new cells of the body.
 Folic Acid is an important nutrient during and before pregnancy as it prevents birth defects in the baby's brain and spinal cord.

 - Builds immunity- It has anti-inflammatory properties, which help fight away various harmful bacteria and viruses.
 It is also a good source of magnesium, which is needed for boosting immunity.

 - Aids in weight loss- High in protein and fiber and low in fat, it gives satiety for a longer time.

 - Good for Gut Health- Easy on the stomach, it has insoluble fiber, which multiplies the rate of digestion and softens the body's waste.

 - Balances Blood Sugar Levels- Low in glycemic index and made of complex carbohydrates, it doesn’t spike the blood sugar levels.

 - Fights Hair Fall - A rich source of protein, vitamin A and folic acid, it significantly reduces hair fall.

-If you’re looking a eight loss program, why dont you check out our weight management programs here ?
+If you're looking for a weight loss program, why don't you check out our weight management programs here?